JuggernautTej/UK-2015-Accidents-Analysis/Analysis_Solutions.md

 | Pedal cycle                            | 3        | 19440           |
 | Car                                    | 3        | 182954          |

+### From the analysis, accidents involving cars had the most occurrences but the severity were the lest fatal (that is, the accidents severity were slight).
+On the opposite end, accidents involving mobility scooters had the lest occurrences but they were the most serious.

 ## Question 3; What is the Average Severity per vehicle type?
 ````sql
 SELECT